 Clinical experiences begin during the first few weeks of medical school, and clinical clerkships start after just three semesters of preclinical instruction.
 By the end of the fifth semester, students have completed all of their core requirements and have the remaining three semesters to tailor their educational experience in preparation for their selected specialty.

 Graduates may pursue further training in the specialties of family medicine, internal medicine, surgery, and pediatrics at one of 10 University of Iowa-affiliated residency programs in six Iowa cities.
 They also have access to two transitional-year programs.
-For more information, contact the Office of Student Affairs and Curriculum and visit Information for Current Students on the Carver College of Medicine website.
+For more information, contact the Office of Student Affairs and Curriculum and view the Student Handbook on the Carver College of Medicine website.

 The first three semesters of the M.D. program present an integrated core of sciences basic to the study of medicine.
 They also introduce students to the foundations of clinical practice.